iOS & Android · Case Study

 Zoom integration

-Schedule Zoom meetings inside the app.
-Periodic presence checks flag absentees to the admin in real time.
+Zoom meetings are scheduled inside the app, and periodic presence checks flag absentees to the admin in real time.
+Remote attendance is verified as rigorously as in-person, without the admin watching the call themselves.

 Attendance tracking